Apeng Daldal

 Serafin Gabriel (October 12, 1928 – February 9, 1992), better known by his stage name Apeng Daldal, was a Filipino actor, comedian, vaudevillian, singer and writer.
 His name came from his big set of teeth (Apeng) and for being a fast talker (Daldal).

 Later life

 As an actor, Apeng Daldal performed in movies such as Magic Bilao, released in 1965, Dobol Dribol (1979), and Libis ng Baryo (1964).
 Apeng Daldal's songs include "Sa Loob ng Sine" (Tagalog adaptation for The Music Played) and Magpapatuka nalang ako sa ahas.

 Death

-Apeng died on February 9, 1992, in Manila, Philippines.
+Apeng Daldal's oldest daughter, Lina Regalado, stated that his father died of emphysema as a result of his long-term smoking habits.
+He died in Manila, Philippines, on February 9, 1992.